ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Mirja - not convinced that there is really nesting here.

-Dsagreement in the room about the external consistenty of Martin's nesting model of AI uses.
+Disagreement in the room about the external consistency of Martin's nesting model of AI uses.

-Martin - definitions may not correspond to what people are thhinking of!
+Martin - definitions may not correspond to what people are thinking of!

 Paul - not sure we can say that; depends on how we define inference.
 But there will be some nesting from the broadest level, and will be necessary.